nunticha-ploy/PickYourMeal/README.md

 -  Connect database with mongoDB and create MenuItemSchema and userSchema in menuItems-model
 -  Implement logic by call MenuItemItemModel (Get all menu items, get menu item by id, create new menu items, update menu item details and delete menu items)
 -  Implement logic by call userModel (Get all users, get user by id, create new user, update user details and delete user)
+-  Implement logic create new bookmark call userModel and createBookmarkRules
 -  Create check validation use express-validator
 -  Test all routes